correlationClusteringSDP/SDP1437code/README.md

 install python cvxpy first

 run create_triangles.py first and then sdp.py

-target is the approximate ratio we want to get sdp check -OPT_{SDP}, it should be at most 0.
+target is the approximate ratio we want to get, splitting point split the interval.

+sdp.py check -OPT_{SDP}, it should be nearly 0.

-if you have mosek solver, use mosek solver and it's faster
+if you have mosek solver, use Mosek Solver and it's faster